 - Capacity for Master's level inquiry.

-International students will be interviewed over Skype.
+If required, international students will be interviewed over Skype.

 For more information, take a look at our postgraduate how to apply pages.